A.T.Mödell: Discography

-According to the information available on the official website, the first album of the band, Noise Therapy, was distributed under a Creative Commons license in 2011, and on 21 September 2012 a special, remastered edition of Noise Therapy was released also under a Creative Commons license, labelled Noise Therapy (Special Treatment edition).
+According to the information available on the official website, the first album of the band, Noise Therapy, was distributed under a Creative Commons license in 2011, and on September 21, 2012 a special, remastered edition of Noise Therapy was released also under a Creative Commons license, labelled Noise Therapy (Special Treatment edition).
 This album included a bonus CD with remixes done by Julio Nexus (frontman of Interfront/Megabeat) and was named Nexus Therapy.
 This albums are available as a free download in the official website, among others.
+These albums were met with average reviews.

-On 24 May 2013, their second studio album, Apocalyptophilia, was released through Danse Macabre Records.
+On May 24, 2013, their second studio album, Apocalyptophilia, was released through Danse Macabre Records.

-On 1 October 2014, their third studio album, Wired for evil, was released through online services such as Amazon, Spotify and Google Play.
+On October 1, 2014, their third studio album, Wired for evil, was released through online services such as Amazon, Spotify and Google Play.
 This time the album has been self-produced.
 After some months it was released as a completely free of charge download at their website.
+It was met with positive reception.

 On 30 October 2015, their fourth studio album, Epic Nightmares, was released directly as a free download at their website.

+Their fifth album, Music is for fun, motherfuckers! was released on March 26, 2021 to mixed reviews.